Fussball Probetraining wie vorbereiten Symbolbild Fussball

 It is important to inquire early enough, as teams are often put together early and trial training sessions are no longer offered.
 Especially with competitive teams, you should check whether there are realistic chances before applying.

-Preparing for the trial training
+Preparation for the trial training

-Physical preparation
+Physical Preparation

 Before the trial training, thorough preparation is important: